Our Guide

 Share us in r/therapeuticketamine under the guidelines per our Community page (along with other subs in our community page or ketamine-related subs), and with friends.

-Please also share it with your providers, as many providers use us as a primer for their patients (including Dr Pruett (Taconic) and my provider, Ballen Medical and Wellness Center)
+Please also share it with your providers, as many providers use us as a primer for their patients (including Dr. Pruett & Team (at Taconic).

 Please take a moment and give us a quick Provider Rating.
 We annotate our directory with this feedback for the benefit of others.